file-format/Docs/en/game/chr-doki.md

 Here are some of file types associated with game:

 1.  **.chr Files**: These are character files for main characters in game.
-Each character has their own ".chr" file, such as Monika.chr, Sayori.chr, Natsuki.chr, and Yuri.chr.
+Each character has their own ".chr" file, such as Monika.chr, Sayori.chr, Natsuki.chr and Yuri.chr.
 These files play crucial role in game's narrative and can be manipulated to affect story.

 2.  **.rpy Files**: These are Ren'Py script files, which is engine used to create "Doki Doki Literature Club!"
-Ren'Py is visual novel engine, and ".rpy" files contain game's script, dialogues, and event triggers.
+Ren'Py is visual novel engine and ".rpy" files contain game's script, dialogues and event triggers.

 3.  **.ogg Files**: These are audio files in [Ogg Vorbis format](/audio/ogg/) used for game's music and sound effects.
 The game's soundtrack, composed by Dan Salvato, contributes to its atmosphere and emotional impact.

-4.  **.png Files**: Various image files in [PNG format](/image/png/) are used for character sprites, backgrounds, and other visual elements in game.
+4.  **.png Files**: Various image files in [PNG format](/image/png/) are used for character sprites, backgrounds and other visual elements in game.
 These images are displayed during visual novel segments of gameplay.

-5.  **.txt Files**: [Text files](/word-processing/txt/) are used for various in-game documents, notes, and poems that player can encounter throughout game.
+5.  **.txt Files**: [Text files](/word-processing/txt/) are used for various in-game documents, notes and poems that player can encounter throughout game.
 These files provide additional context and clues for story.

 6.  **Monika After Story**: This is popular fan-made mod for "Doki Doki Literature Club!" that extends game's content.
 It introduces additional file types and mechanics to further interact with character Monika.